Disciplines available by tournament

 Team Scoring for the Overall Student National Taekwondo Championships and Indomitable Team Trophy

-Team and pairs pattern disciplines points are awarded per competitor.
 Weight divisions with less than four participants may be combined with adjoining categories.
 Student Nationals team shields are awarded in each of the four core disciplines as well as the overall team champion’s award.
+Team and pairs pattern disciplines points are awarded per team/pair.
 One gold, one silver and two bronze medals are awarded in all sparring and patterns divisions.

 In addition to the overall team championship a second award, the Indomitable Team Trophy, is contested throughout the year.
-This award is based on the average points per player for all clubs entering 5 or more athletes at every tournament series event, allowing teams large and small to compete together on a completely level playing field for the indomitable team title!
+The scoring is based on the sum of the average points per player for every series tournament each club enters 5 or more athletes, accruing points as with the overall championships but with no class modifiers, allowing teams large and small to compete together on a level playing field for the indomitable team title!